mattfaltyn/MIT-Challenge/README.md

 I am embarking on this journey to accomplish one major objective: develop a comprehensive understanding of the fundamentals of algorithms and data structures.
 From reviewing the MIT computer science curriculum and comparing it to my university transcript, I believe that the main gap in my understanding of computer science is precisely these two concepts.

 Listed below are the 5 classes I will be covering.
-For each of these classes, I will either a) create and publish a short document that contains the notes that I found most interesting or important or b) create Anki notes.
+For each of these classes, I will either a) create and publish a short document that contains the notes that I found most interesting or important or b) create Anki notes which are available upon request.

 [**See GitHub Repo**](https://github.com/mattfaltyn/MIT-Challenge)